 Praying Mantis Bending Core Breakoff and Retention Mechanism

 - Created on Wednesday, 01 June 2011

-Sampling cores requires the controlled breakoff of the core at a known location with respect to the drill end.
+This mechanism has application in sampling cores for analytical tests of geological materials.Sampling cores requires the controlled breakoff of the core at a known location with respect to the drill end.
 An additional problem is designing a mechanism that can be implemented at a small scale, yet is robust and versatile enough to be used for a variety of core samples.

 Praying Mantis Core Breakoff Mechanism design assembly (left), and (right) the outer (green) and inner tubes (blue)." class="caption" align="right">The new design consists of a set of tubes (a drill tube, an outer tube, and an inner tube) and means of sliding the inner and outer tubes axially relative to each other.
 Additionally, a sample tube can be housed inside the inner tube for storing the sample.
 The inner tube fits inside the outer tube, which fits inside the drill tube.
 The inner and outer tubes can move axially relative to each other.
 The inner tube presents two lamellae with two opposing grabbing teeth and one pushing tooth.
 The pushing tooth is offset axially from the grabbing teeth.
 The teeth can move radially and their motion is controlled by the outer tube.
 The outer tube presents two lamellae with radial extrusions to control the inner tube lamellae motion.
 In breaking the core, the mechanism creates two support points (the grabbing teeth and the bit tip) and one push point.
 The core is broken in bending.
 The grabbing teeth can also act as a core retention mechanism.